 CBD Oil for Lymphoma in Dogs

-CBD oil can help dogs with lymphoma as a cancer treatment or to manage the symptoms of the disease or side effects of chemotherapy.
+CBD oil can help dogs with lymphoma as an alternative for helping improve cancer or to manage the symptoms of the disease or side effects of chemotherapy.
 There has been a great deal of research recently proving that humans and dogs have what is called an endocannabinoid system that impacts many of the body's functions.
 Dogs actually produce cannabinoids in their body and they need a certain amount of them to be and feel healthy.
 Many scientists and licensed veterinarians tout the effectiveness of CBD oil to manage many hard-to-treat ailments, symptoms of those ailments, and the side effects of medications.

 CBD oil is an extract from the hemp plant, but before you start picturing your dog being high, the hemp plant and CBD oil do not contain enough of the chemical in marijuana, THC, that produces a high to have any effect.
 CBD oil does offer many health and even nutritional benefits and can be a lifesaver at times when your dog is suffering and nothing else seems to help.